-- 1 Credit (1 Lecture 0 Lab 0 Shop)
+1 Credit (1 Lecture 0 Lab 0 Shop) 1 Hrs./Wk.

-- 1 Hrs./Wk.
 (1 Hrs.
 Lecture) 15 wks.

-- 1 Credit (2 Lecture 0 Lab 0 Shop)
+1 Credit (2 Lecture O Lab O Shop)

-- 2 Hrs./Wk.
-(2 Hrs.
-Lecture) 8 wks.

 This course provides MCO students with an opportunity to acquire the skills to succeed in college, career and life.
 Students will develop strategies through activities on topics such as time management, academic goal development, career development in the field of medical assisting, financial literacy and critical thinking.